Common ElastiCache Use Cases and How ElastiCache Can Help - Amazon ElastiCache (Redis OSS)

 A client can't publish to a channel that it's subscribed to.

-Recommendation Data (Redis Hashes)
+Recommendation Data (Redis OSS Hashes)

-Using INCR or DECR in Redis makes compiling recommendations simple.
+Using INCR or DECR in Redis OSS makes compiling recommendations simple.
 Each time a user "likes" a product, you increment an item:productID:like counter.
 Each time a user "dislikes" a product, you increment an item:productID:dislike counter.
-Using Redis hashes, you can also maintain a list of everyone who has liked or disliked a product.
+Using Redis OSS hashes, you can also maintain a list of everyone who has liked or disliked a product.

 Example - Likes and Dislikes